 The doctor was concerned, but needed to see the results from some labs before making any decisions.
 Throughout the day my husband continued to feel the same shortness of breath, and a sensation of tightness in his chest.
 It was frightening, but since it wasn’t painful he wasn’t certain that it was really dangerous.
 Around dinnertime, the doctor’s office called.
 They told my husband that his blood test results showed that he was experiencing a heart attack.
 “Go to the hospital, now,” they advised.

 We left right away, and checked him into the emergency ward.
-There the doctors scheduled him for an angiogram, and assigned a cardiologist to his case.
+There the doctors assigned a cardiologist to his case.
 The cardiologist scheduled an angiogram for the following morning, and had my husband checked into a room in the cardiac wing.
 The angiogram showed that my husband’s cardiac arteries were badly compromised by heart disease.
 Most of the vessels were affected, but one vessel was ninety percent constricted.
 The cardiologist then performed a procedure to install a stint into my husband’s artery.
-The was crisis averted, but my fear lingered on.
+The crisis was averted, but my fear lingered on.